ueberfuhr-samples/javaee7-liberty-basics-batchlets/liberty-samples/README.md

 ## How to use

 > [!NOTE]
-> These commands have to be executed with the sub projects.
+> These commands have to be executed within the sub projects.

 To download and install Liberty, invoke Maven: